-Housing values, particularly assessed values, in River Bend decreased 4.24% in 2019 due to severe damage from Hurricane Florence.
-The next revaluation is scheduled for 2021.
+Housing values, particularly assessed values, in River Bend decreased in 2019 after Hurricane Florence.
+They have now recovered and are higher now than pre-hurricane values.
+The next valuation is scheduled for 2022.

 Economy and Education

 The 2010 Census reported that the majority of River Bend's workers were employed in the educational, health and social services (23%), and the manufacturing (20%) industries.
 Of our population over 16 years old, 56.8% were listed as "not in the labor force" in 2010.
 This reflects the level of retirees in Town.
 Of those in the labor force, 1.7% were listed as unemployed.